 If your crossbreed takes after her Labrador parent, you can expect her to be outgoing, friendly, high-energy and eager to please.
 However, if she takes after her Anatolian Shepherd parent, prepare for a dog who is loyal and loving.
 She may also be aloof with strangers and stubborn when it comes to learning commands.
 Or, this crossbreed could be somewhere in between.

-The Anatolian Shepherd and Australian Shepherd Mix
+Australian Shepherd Anatolian Shepherd Mix

 The Australian Shepherd is as intelligent as she is beautiful.
 Combining her with the large, brainy Anatolian Shepherd will surely lead to one of the most intelligent and dignified crossbreeds on our list.
 Her appearance depends on which purebred parent she takes after most, but she will likely be a heavy shedder who requires regular brushing.